 A Healthy Approach to Sadness

-Now, I’m not suggesting that anyone get stuck on sadness – that would be depression.
-Acknowledging, expressing, and resolving grief leads to greater health and happiness.
-Repressed grief leads to contraction.
+I’m not suggesting that anyone get stuck on sadness – that could be depression or unending grief.
+Repressed grief leads to contraction and despondency.
+Instead, the willingness to acknowledge, express, and resolve grief, over a natural course of time, leads to greater health and happiness.

 At the same time, we don’t need to push sadness away as soon as it pays a visit.
 Sadness can be the doorway to profound understanding.
 I feel empowered by sadness because it helps me see what really matters in life: kindness, love, and compassion.